bitToQubits/Reorganized/README.md

 POSTGRES_DB=[Your db name]
 ```

 Now, lets create the schema (the tables) in our database.
-Run this command in the root directory.
+Run this command in the root directory  (where you have activated the virtual environment)

 `` alembic upgrade head ``